python-hyper/h11/docs/source/api.rst

 both guaranteed not to have any leading or trailing whitespace.
-When constructing an event, we accept any iterable of pairs like this, and will automatically convert native strings containing ascii or bytes-like objects to byte-strings, convert names to lowercase, and strip whitespace from values:
+When constructing an event, we accept any iterable of pairs like this, and will automatically convert native strings containing ascii or :term:`bytes-like object`\s to byte-strings, convert names to lowercase, and strip whitespace from values:

 .. ipython:: python